Documentation

 The Overlay

-The overlay is a floating panel that appears near your selection.
+The overlay is a floating panel that appears near your cursor.
 It displays:

 • Word and pronunciation — Including phonetic spelling